jharner/xstatR/README.md

 ./start.sh build

 to build the image.

-After the initial build, you only needs to run:
+Prior to running xstatR, start an X11 terminal session and execute:

+xhost +

+Once clients are able to connect, execute:

 ./start.sh run

 to run the image.